Fundamental speed limits on entanglement dynamics of bipartite quantum systems: Tightness and attainability of the bounds

 where $L_{\alpha}$'s are called the Lindbladian or quantum jump operators, $H$ is the driving Hamiltonian of the system and $\{A_1,A_2\}:= A_1A_2 + A_2A_1$ denotes the anti-commutator bracket.
-The above equation is called Gorini-Kossakowski-Lindblad-Sudarshan (GKLS) master equation.
+The above equation is called the Gorini-Kossakowski-Lindblad-Sudarshan master equation.

 We consider a bipartite system $AB$, where the subsystems $A$ and $B$ are qubits, each coupled with environments $E_{A}$ and $E_{B}$, respectively, where $E_A$ and $E_B$ are not interacting with each other.
 We assume that the system $AB$ is initialised in a pure state $\rho_0$ of the form